ChiyuSONG/dynamics-of-instruction-tuning/README.md

-# Dynamics of Instruction Tuning: Each Ability of Large Language Models Has Its Own Growth Pace
+# Dynamics of Instruction Fine-Tuning for Chinese Large Language Models

-This [paper](https://arxiv.org/abs/2310.19651) investigated how the underlying abilities of Large Language Models (LLMs), such as creative writing, code generation, and logical reasoning, develop at varying paces during instruction tuning.
-We systematically studied the effects of data volume, parameter size (7b-33b), and data construction methods on the growth of each ability.
+This [paper](https://arxiv.org/abs/2310.19651) explored how data quantity, model size, and data construction methods affect the development of different abilities in Chinese large language models using a new dataset called *DoIT*.
+We found that abilities respond differently to scaling factors and identified two key features—Complexity and Transference—that predict ability growth.
+This insight helps optimize training strategies and improve model performance on different benchmarks.

 - The codebase and commands are provided to reproduce our experimental results.
 - The human-curated dataset, *DoIT*, for training and evaluation can be found [here](https://huggingface.co/datasets/ChiyuSONG/dynamics-of-instruction-tuning).
-- We further validate the efficacy of our data construction on other foundation models such as Baichuan2.
-The deployable model checkpoints can be found in this [repo](https://github.com/ChiyuSONG/data-efficient-training-of-LLMs). :grin:**Have Fun!**

 <p align="center" width="100%">
       <img src="img/way_to_agi.jpg" alt="Each ability of LLMs has its own growth pace during instruction tuning." style="width: 56%; min-width: 200px; display: block; margin: auto;">